LanderMoerkerke/camera-feed-object-detector-tf-serve/README.md

 The local port you had chosen should be in the table with the SSH program name.
 I used port 8888.

+Once it all works, you can edit inside the detection_source inside the configfile to localhost with your LOCALPORT*.

 ## Contributing

 1. Fork it (<https://github.com/MoerkerkeLander/camera-feed-object-detector-tf-serve>)